 Hermione studied the wall carefully.
 "Hmm well, they are not runes that I recognise, although they could be an early form of Ogham-like the Old Brythonic inscriptions in Pembrokeshire.
 This is fascinating and a marvellous find in and of itself.
 We will need to get an ancient languages expert down here."

 Harry nodded absently and ran his torch around the chamber.
 Seeing a red reflection he walked a bit closer to the wall.
 Embedded in the stone was what looked to be a ruby the size of his fist, "Bloody hell Mione, is this a damn ruby?"

 Hermione didn't even look up, "Maybe…I think a rubbing would be a good…"

 Harry tuned her out and began studying the other walls.
 There were shapes carved around the apparent ruby.
 With his left hand, he pulled his water bottle from his belt and ran water over the carvings.
-Dropping the bottle he used his hand to clear away the dirt and dust.
-After a few moments, he could see that the carvings were crude snakes.
-Each carved so as to appear to be 'holding' the gem in their mouths.
+Dropping the bottle, he used his hand to clear away the dirt and dust.
+After a few moments, he could see that the carvings looked like snakes.
+Each carved to appear to be 'holding' the gem in their mouths.

 Hermione didn't even turn her head.
 "I'm a bit busy.
 This could be the clue to getting in to the burial chamber itself."

 Harry knew she wasn't paying him any attention but dutifully reported his findings.
 "There are two snakes on either side of the ruby."

 Harry sighed and looked back at the carved snakes, "Typical eh lads?"